darrenmfw/MMM-WatchManSensit/README.md

 ## Features
 - Displays oil tank levels as vertical bars with gradient colours.
-- Estimates the date when the tank will reach a defined low level threshold.
+- Estimates the date when the tank will reach a defined low-level threshold.
 - Fetches data from Kingspan Watchman Sensit via a Python API.
 - Configurable update intervals and history duration.